bmuellerhstat/pr-practice/README.md

 A chill me time relaxing long day
-- Is to order some take out food and your favorite video games
+- Is to order some take out food and play your favorite video games